What Animal Eats the Fox? Predators of the Clever Canine

 Several environmental and biological factors influence the likelihood of a fox falling prey to a predator:

-• Habitat: The density of cover within a fox's habitat plays a crucial role.
+Habitat: The density of cover within a fox's habitat makes a real difference.
 Dense vegetation provides refuge from predators, reducing the chance of predation.
 Open areas, on the other hand, offer little protection, increasing vulnerability.

 The Role of Predation in Ecosystem Balance